AmirHmZz/mpbridge/README.md

 * Default to current path of terminal if not set the `DIR_PATH`.
 * Automatic reset before entering MicroPython REPL can be enabled with `--auto-reset` option which can be set to `soft` (soft reset) or `hard` (hard reset).
+* You can also boost sync speed with `--use-hashtable` But you won't be able to track files which are modified by remote device itself.
+Use this option if only host is modifying files.

 #### ⚜️ Delete all files